Superbentley1/TEAM1/readme.txt

 Sprint 4 readme:

-To open the UVU Employee Database, simply run the UVU_EmpDat.py file, making sure that it is in the same directory as all of the other UVU database files ("employees.csv", "timecards.csv", etc.).
+To open the UVU Employee Database, simply run the Main_UVU.py file, making sure that it is in the same directory as all of the other UVU database files ("employee_database.py", "employees.csv", "timecards.csv", etc.).

 Upon running the program to open the database, you will see the login screen.
 Enter one of the following sets of user ID and password to log in